How it Works

-Virtual Latinos is All-Inclusive.
-No Access Fees, No Setup Fees, and No Additional Charges. – We don’t get in between your communication with your worker unless you ask for our support and assistance– Sites like Upwork or Freelancer encourage short-term, temporary work.
-Virtual Latinos encourage long-term permanent work.
-Businesses tend to succeed better without 100% turnover.– Sites like Fiverr are designed for small, super low-budget projects or gigs.
-While, Virtual Latinos is a community of passionate individuals hungry for work opportunities to form long-term relationships with a company, and to become part-time or full-time members of your team.
+Sites like Fiverr are designed for small, super low-budget projects or gigs.
+Virtual Latinos is a community of passionate individuals hungry for work opportunities to form long-term relationships with a company and to become part-time or full-time members of your team.

 Yes, our team manually reviews the application of every person who applies and hand-picks the best ones.
-We only accept 7.5% of applicants into our community and 1-3% is accepted in our Virtual Latinos Agency program.
+We only accept 5% of applicants into our community.

-How much you pay them depends on the level of expertise you are looking for.
-See prices of our Agency program.
+How much you pay depends on the level of expertise you are looking for.
+See prices of our Agency.

-Pay rates vary based on your assistant’s skills, years of experience, past job experience, and many other factors.
+Pay rates vary based on your assistant’s skills, years of experience, past work experience, and many other factors.

-You’ll pay your virtual assistant through Virtual Latinos, you’ll pay us every week which is a US-based company and we will pay the Virtual Assistant.
-The automatic payment will be set every week.
+You’ll pay your virtual assistant through Virtual Latinos.
+You’ll pay us, a US-based company, and we will pay the Virtual Assistant.

 The short answer: No